zowe/docs-site/docs/user-guide/install-zos.md

 - Before you start the installation on z/OS, ensure that your environment meets the necessary prerequisites that are described in  [System requirements](systemrequirements.md).

-    You can run a script to check the install condition of the required prerequisites.
-To do this, issue the following command with the current directory being the `/install` directory.

-    ```
-    zowe-check-prereqs.sh
-    ```

-    The script writes messages to your terminal window.
-The results are marked `OK`, `Info`, `Warning` or `Error`.
-Correct any reported errors and rerun the command to ensure that no errors exist before you run the `zowe-install.sh` script to install the Zowe runtime.
-The `zowe-check-prereqs.sh` script does not change any settings.
-You can run it as often as required before you install the Zowe runtime.

 <!--- - The user ID that is used to perform the installation must have authority to set the ``'-a'`` extattr flag.
 This requires a minimum of read access to the BPX.FILEATTR.APF resource profile in the RACF CLASS if you use RACF.
 It is not essential for this access to be enabled before you run the `zowe-install.sh` script that installs Zowe runtime on z/OS.
 However, this access must be enabled before you run the `zowe-runtime-authorize.sh` script. --->

 - The user ID that is used to perform the installation must have authority to read the z/OSMF keyring.
 For how to check the name of the keyring and grant read access to the keyring, see the [Trust z/OSMF certificate](../extend/extend-apiml/api-mediation-security.md#zowe-runtime-on-z-os) topic.